abhishek-kumar-code/Redfish_Public/Specification.md

 The reference element specifies the `Uri` of the schema document describing the referenced type and has one or more child `Include` elements that specify the `Namespace` attribute containing the types to be referenced, along with an optional `Alias` attribute for that namespace.

-Type definitions generally reference the OData and DMTF namespaces for common type annotation terms, and resource type definitions reference the DMTF Resource.1.0.0 namespace for base types.
+Type definitions generally reference the OData and DMTF namespaces for common type annotation terms, and resource type definitions reference the DMTF Resource.<%= DocVersion %> namespace for base types.
 Schemas that include measures such as temperature, speed, or dimensions generally include the [OData Measures namespace](#user-content-OData-Measures).

 ~~~xml
   <edmx:Reference Uri="http://docs.oasis-open.org/odata/odata/v4.0/cs01/vocabularies/Org.OData.Core.V1.xml">